nanyaDev/aoc-16/README.md

 # 🎄 Advent of Code 2016 🎄

-My solutions to [Advent of Code](https://adventofcode.com/) 2016 in Ruby.
+My solutions to [Advent of Code](https://adventofcode.com/) 2016 in Python.

 | #    | title                                          | notes   |
 | ---- | ---------------------------------------------- | ------- |